 - Oldest University in the World

 Another instance is the control of statistics thru fake information testimonies, bot money owed and feedback, and message framing and bias.
-Governments in 30 of the 65 international locations monitored within the aforesaid Freedom on the Net document attempted to manipulate online discussions the use of such measures.
+Governments in 30 of the 65 international locations monitored within the aforesaid Freedom on the Net document attempted to manipulate online discussions using such measures.
 Besides other issues about deceptive information, this phenomenon has also bred mistrust in the media as a whole, undermining information commercial enterprise.
-At a time while data on-line proliferates but audiences’ attention spans stay the identical, it consequently becomes increasingly more difficult for credible news resources to live on in an attention financial system.
+At a time, while data online proliferate, but audiences’ attention spans stay identical, it consequently becomes increasingly more difficult for credible news resources to live on in an attention financial system.

-A third example is governments’ tendency to clamp down on encryption measures designed to shield information, journalists and even their resources.
-In Brazil, for instance, 4 one of a kind court orders have temporarily limited get admission to WhatsApp, a messenger carrier provided with the aid of Facebook which presents quit-to-cease verbal exchange encryption.
-The carrier became blocked because their de facto end-to-give up encryption does no longer permit them to reply to regulation enforcement requests, even supposing that they had wanted to.
+A third example is governments’ tendency to clamp down on encryption measures designed to shield information, journalists, and even their resources.
+In Brazil, for instance, 4 one of a kind court orders have temporarily limited get admission to WhatsApp, a messenger carrier provided with the aid of Facebook, which presents quit-to-cease verbal exchange encryption.
+The carrier became blocked because their de facto end-to-give-up encryption no longer permits them to reply to regulation enforcement requests, even supposing they had wanted to.
 This trend isn’t limited to structures.
-News courses, too, have felt the brunt of governmental force while overlaying memories whilst the usage of encryption offerings.
+News courses, too, have felt the brunt of governmental force while overlaying memories whilst using encryption offerings.
 In 2015, 3 Vice group of workers participants in Turkey had been charged with deliberately helping an armed organization due to the fact one of the men was the use of an encryption gadget that is on occasion also used by the Islamic State of Iraq and the Levant (ISIL), as an example.

-We need to make sure defensive measures together with the right to encryption come to be more commonplace, more typical and more blanketed.
+We need to make sure defensive measures and the right to encryption become more commonplace, more typical, and more blanketed.
 The Internet Society is beginning that journey with protection toolkits and guidance on how and why to encrypt from businesses like the Electronic Frontier Foundation (EFF) and the Committee to Protect Journalists.
-Meanwhile, the Internet Engineering Task Force is operating to make encryption common exercise for area name structures queries and emails.
+Meanwhile, the Internet Engineering Task Force makes encryption a common exercise for area name structures queries and emails.